yrsegal/rejuvenation-modpack/README.md

   L and R (or rather, Q and W, with default mappings) will shift your position in the Box menu.
 This works even when holding a Pokémon.
 - LureRework.rb
   The Mirror Lure lets you run always, like it says it does.
 The Magnetic Lure becomes a toggleable key item.
+  The Mirror Lure and Magnetic Lure are made specific by form, so if you haven't caught a Blue-Striped Basculin but have caught a Red-Striped one, Blue-Striped will appear through the Magnetic Lure.
+This is somewhat inconsistent with saves prior to this change, and may not accurately reflect the forms you've caught.
 - MoreSpecificGatherCube.rb
   The Gather Cube tells you how many Cells you've picked up from each region of Aevium.
 - NoTMXAnimations.rb